 Associate Professor at the Department of Medieval Studies

 Professor Choyke holds a PhD in Anthropology, Archaeology, and Cultural Ecology, and MA in Archaeology (State University of New York Binghamton).

 She is an expert in bioarchaeology, particularly in the field of achaeozoology and the study of worked osseous materials from animals.
 She has been involved with a number of projects concerned with the way people in the past used material culture, especially objects derived from the animal body, in various forms of social discourse, and more generally with the relationship between people and their social and natural environment.
 She has 25 years’ experience with researching and presenting cultural heritage in a museum context.

 Besides teaching courses related to her main research field, the interaction of past peoples and the social and natural world they are entangled with at a multiplicity of levels, she assists students in planning their thesis research and writing their thesis.

-Associate Professor at the Department of History
+Professor at the Department of History

 Professor Iordachi himself obtained his PhD at Central European University, in Comparative History after his MA studies in Bucharest and in the Institute of International Studies at the University of Leeds in International Relations.